 If you’re in a hurry, the short story is…

 I’m a naturally meek, 30-something from Yorkshire, England.
-I’ve struggled with general anxiety, social anxiety, panic attacks and depression in the past and while I manage to manage these days, the fact that I’m terrified of most things in life isn’t without drawbacks.
-Ironically too, I seem to be drawn to do things that are completely at odds with my nature, like teaching, Brazilian Jiu Jitsu and from January 2018, opening up my own business, Skills with Frills Education Ltd.
+I’ve struggled with general anxiety, social anxiety, panic attacks and depression in the past and whilst I manage to manage these days, the fact that I’m terrified of most things in life isn’t without drawbacks.
+Ironically too, I seem to be drawn to do things that are completely at odds with my nature, like teaching, Brazilian Jiu Jitsu and as of January 2018, running my own business, Skills with Frills Education Ltd.

 I love to learn.
 I love to write.
 I love to laugh.
 I love to help others.
 It’s in this spirit, that I’ve set myself a challenge of blogging every day in 2018.
-The blogs with be short, to the point, relating to theme of ‘happiness’ in some way.
-Writing is my therapy – if it can inspire someone along the way, why not?
+The blogs with be short(ish), to the point, relating to theme of happiness/wellbeing/mental health in some way.
+Writing is my therapy – if it can inspire someone along the way, then why not?

 If you’re into the nitty gritty, the longer version is…